Tyler Everingham

 Tyler Everingham (born 7 January 2001) is a racing driver from Australia.
-He currently competes in the Super2 Series for MW Motorsport.
+He currently completes in the TA2 Muscle Car Series and is a co-driver at Tickford Racing, partnering Declan Fraser in the #56 Tradie Mustang for the 2023 endurance races.
+He has previously competed in the Super2 Series for MW Motorsport and Anderson Motorsport.
 In 2019, he was awarded the Mike Kable Young Gun Award.